 The quickest way to hide photos on your iPhone, iPad, or iPod Touch is to use the native Photos app.
 It essentially removes the selected images from all available views within the Photos app, but it doesn’t tuck them away in a locked vault.
 Anyone with access to your device can still tap the Hidden folder listed under Utilities in the Albums tab and see what you’re hiding.
 You can even access them on a Mac.

-Step 2: Tap on the Album that contains the photos you need to hide.
-If the app opens to Library by default, skip this step.
+Step 2: Find the album that contains the photos you need to hide.
+If the app opens to Library by default, skip this step and search there directly.

 Step 3: Tap the Select button located in the top-right corner to open up the multi-selection menu.

-Step 4: Tap on every Photo you need to hide.
+Step 4: Tap on every photo you'd like to hide.

-Step 5: Tap the Share icon displayed in the bottom left corner.
-It resembles a box with an up arrow.
+Step 5: Tap the Overflow icon displayed in the bottom-right corner.
+It looks like (...).

-The selected photos will now “move” to the Hidden album listed under Utilities on the Albums tab.
+Step 6: The selected photos will now move to the Hidden album listed under Utilities on the Albums tab.